leon4rd/test/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## Leather is great for sneaking around because it's made of hide.